 New study sheds light on shoppers’ reaction to data breaches

-    Recent revelations about a potentially sweeping credit and debit card data breach at The Home Depot raise new questions about the extent to which these events turn consumers away from impacted stores.
+Recent revelations about a potentially sweeping credit and a debit card data breach at The Home Depot raise new questions about the extent to which these events turn consumers away from impacted stores.
 In fact, Target saw its first-quarter sales drop 16% over last year following the well-publicized Target data breach in November 2013.

 A new analysis based on actual credit card spending patterns by Lightspeed Financial Services Group (FSG) shows that close to one-quarter of credit card accounts used to make purchases at Target before the data breach had fewer purchases – and in some cases, no purchases – after the breach was announced.
-This analysis is based on Lightspeed FSG’s nationwide credit card behavioral tracking panel, which monitors consumer card use and spend on a continuous basis.
+This analysis is based on Lightspeed FSG’s nationwide credit card behavioral tracking panel, which monitors consumer card use and spends on a continuous basis.

-    Lightspeed FSG’s analysis compared credit card purchases at Target in the four months preceding the data breach announcement (September to December 2013) to the four months following (January to April 2014), finding that:
+Lightspeed FSG’s analysis compared to credit card purchases at Target in the four months preceding the data breach announcement (September to December 2013) to the four months following (January to April 2014), finding that:

 - About 6% of credit card accounts used at Target in late 2013 had more than two purchases in the four months preceding the Target data breach, but absolutely none in the subsequent four months.

 - Another 18% of accounts used at Target in late 2013 were still used at Target after the data breach, but only about half as often.